HAVE THE "IT'S A DATE" MINDSET

 I usually send about 5 images as a sneak peek two to three days after our time together.

-Within two to three weeks of the session, the completed final collection will be in an online gallery ready to download!
+Within a week or two after the session, the completed final collection will be in an online gallery ready to download!

 WHERE TO PRINT YOUR PHOTOS ☾